bnclabs/gson/README.md

 * fast becoming the internet standard for data exchange.
 * human readable format, not so friendly for machine representation.

-**json-pointer**

-* url like field locator within a json object, RFC-6901.
-* make sense only for json arrays and objects, but to any level of nesting.
-* json-pointers shall be unquoted before they are used for accessing into json text (or an equivalent representation), after unquoting segments within the pointer, each segment shall be binary compared with property keys.
-* json-pointers can be used to access gson or cbor representation.
-* documents encoded in cbor format using LengthPrefix are not supported by lookup APIs.

 **value (aka gson)**

 * golang object parsed from json, cbor or collate representation.